schotime/rask-ui/README.md

 - **Fine-grained reactivity**: Only components that access changed state re-render
 - **No wasted renders**: Components skip re-render if reactive dependencies haven't changed
-- **Efficient DOM updates**: Powered by Snabbdom's battle-tested virtual DOM
+- **Efficient DOM updates**: Powered by a custom virtual DOM implementation optimized for reactive components
 - **No reconciler overhead for state**: State changes are direct, no diffing required
 - **Automatic cleanup**: Components and effects cleaned up automatically